 Public Art Program

-LeAp teaching artists work with two classes of middle school students in 10 New York City public schools (two per borough) to:
+LeAp teaching artists work with two classes of students in 10 New York City public schools (two per borough) to:

 - explore social issues in their communities—from gangs, drugs, and violence to the economy, religious tolerance, and the environment